-To acquire taxonomic and quantitative features of zooplankton vertical distribution, stratified net samples were taken from R/V Ashamba near the moored profiler Aqualog with a Juday net (mouth area 0.1 m, mesh size 180 μm) equipped with a closing device.
-The towing speed was 0.9-1.0 m s-1, and the net was closed without stopping the upward movement.
-The sampling was carried out in calm weather so that the wire angle was not higher than 10 degrees.
+To acquire taxonomic and quantitative features of zooplankton vertical distribution, stratified net samples were taken from R/V Ashamba (Table 1) near the moored profiler Aqualog with a Juday net (mouth area 0.1 m^2 , mesh size $180 \,\mu\text{m}$) equipped with a closing device.
+The towing speed was $0.9-1.0 \text{ m s}^{-1}$, and the net was closed without stopping the upward movement.
+The sampling was carried out in calm weather so that the wire angle was not higher than 10° .
 The sampling was carried out at earlier stages of this project in June 2010, October 2013, and July 2014, as well as later in October 2016.

-The net hauls targeted the backscattering aggregation considering that their locations were associated with specific isopycnal layers (Ostrovskii, Zatsepin, 2011, Fig. 9).
-Vertical profiles of temperature, salinity, and density were obtained with a ship-borne SeaBird 19plus CTD probe prior to mesozooplankton sampling.
-Depth strata were chosen based on the CTD profiles to sample the upper mixed layer (UML), the thermocline layer, the layer from the oxycline upper boundary ( $\sigma{\theta}$ = 14.25) to the lower boundary of the thermocline, and two layers in the oxygen-deficient zone: the layer from depths of $\sigma{\theta}$ 15.7 to $\sigma{\theta}$ 15.4 and the layer from 2-3 m below $\sigma{\theta}$ 15.9 to $\sigma{\theta}$ 15.7.
+The net hauls targeted the backscattering aggregation considering that their locations were associated with specific isopycnal layers (Ostrovskii and Zatsepin, 2011, Fig. 9).
+Vertical profiles of temperature, salinity, and density were obtained with a shipborne SeaBird 19plus CTD probe prior to mesozooplankton sampling.
+Depth strata were chosen based on the CTD profiles to sample the upper mixed layer (UML), the thermocline layer, the layer from the oxycline upper boundary ($\sigma{\Theta} = 14.25$) to the lower boundary of the thermocline, and two layers in the oxygen-deficient zone: the layer from depths of σ{Θ} 15.7 to σ{Θ} 15.4 and the layer from 2-3 m below σ{Θ} 15.9 to σ{Θ} 15.7.

-- The time of sampling corresponded to the day/night vertical distribution and upward/downward migration of zooplankton (June 2010), the daytime distribution (October 2013), and the day/night distribution (July 2014 and October 2016).
-The samples were immediately fixed with buffered formaldehyde (4% final concentration of seawater-formaldehyde solution).
+The time of sampling corresponded to the day-night vertical distribution and upward-downward migration of zooplankton (June 2010), the daytime distribution (October 2013), and the day-night distribution (July 2014 and October 2016).
+The samples were immediately fixed with buffered formaldehyde (4 % final concentration of seawaterformaldehyde solution).
 The volume of filtered sea water was estimated from the area of the net mouth and the length of the released wire.
 Organisms were identified and counted under a stereomicroscope equipped with an ocular micrometer.
-Zooplankters were identified at the level of species and age stages of copepods and size classes (with an interval of 2 mm) of chaetognaths and - 210 ctenophores.
-The smallest organisms (meroplankton, appendicularians, copepod nauplii and ova) considered in the analysis were 180 μm in size.
-Mesozooplankton biomass in terms of dry weight (DW) was estimated based on the published length-DW regressions for different species summarized in (Arashkevich et al., 2014, Table 2).
-Biomass values were standardized to mg DW m-3 or mg DW m-2.
-The intensity of the echo signal strongly depends on the material properties of the organism's tissue (Stanton et al., 1994); therefore, when comparing the pattern of the scattering signal intensity with the pattern of - 215 zooplankton distribution in a community containing different taxa, it was reasonable to express zooplankton biomass as dry weight or carbon (Flagg, Smith, 1989; Heywood et al., 1991; Ashjian et al., 1998).
-For a graphical presentation of the results, six components of zooplankton were considered: copepods Calanus euxinus and Pseudocalanus elongatus, small crustaceans (Acartia clausi, Paracalanus parvus, Oithona similis and cladocerans), heterotrophic dinoflagellate Noctiluca scintillans, chaetognaths Parasagitta setosa, and varia (ctenophores Pleurobrachia pileus, appendicularians, meroplankton, decapod
+Zooplankters were identified at the level of species and age stages of copepods and size classes (with an interval of 2 mm) of chaetognaths and ctenophores.
+The smallest organisms (meroplankton, appendicularians, copepod nauplii, and ova) considered in the analysis were 180 μm in size.
+Mesozooplankton biomass in terms of dry weight (DW) was estimated based on the published length-DW regressions for different species summarized in Arashkevich et al. (2014, Table 2).
+Biomass values were standardized to units of milligrams of dry weight per cubic meter $(mgDWm^{-3})$ or milligrams of dry weight per square meter (mg DW m^{-2}).
+The intensity of the echo signal strongly depends on the material properties of the organism's tissue (Stanton et al., 1994); therefore, when comparing the pattern of the scattering signal intensity with the pattern of zooplankton distribution in a community containing different taxa, it was reasonable to express zooplankton biomass as DW or carbon (Flagg and Smith, 1989; Heywood et al., 1991; Ashjian et al., 1998).
+For a graphical presentation of the results, six components of zooplankton were considered: copepods Calanus euxinus and Pseudocalanus elongatus, small crustaceans (Acartia clausi, Paracalanus parvus, Oithona similis and cladocerans), heterotrophic diTable 1.
+Deployments of the profiler Aqualog-6 with a Nortek Aquadopp current meter in the NE Black Sea and the dates of the zooplankton sampling near the profiler mooring site in 2010-2021.
+Since 2013, the profiler Aqualog has been equipped with a SBE 52MP CTD probe with a SBE 43F DO sensor.
+Additional sensors used on the profiler were as follows: Oxygen Aanderaa 4330F, Seapoint Turbidity Meter, and Seapoint Fluorometer.
+The unit "cpd" denotes the profiling cycles per day.